stibinator/DuAEF_Duik_Docs/src/docs/duframe.md

 You can temporarily hide a specific grid or guide by disabling the corresponding effect.

 ![Frame Effect](img\duik-screenshots\S-Camera\gridFX.PNG)

-There are a lot of different grids, and if you need another type, just [ask for it](../../../contributing-guide) ;)

 * **Safe Frames** displays standard "action" and "title" safe frames, which represents resepectively 80% and 90% of the surface of the entire frame.
 * **Digital Frames** shows the standard digital formats (*4/3*, *16/9*, *1.85*, *2.35*) contained in the current frame.
 This way you can make sure your composition works even if the image is later cropped to another format.